MLeidel/Malicious-IP-Report/readme.md

 ip addresses to compare to your captured Fail2ban ips.

-Download the database file from https://lite.ip2location.com/file-download Use the "csv" download that has the last columns as lat and lon.
+Download the database file from https://lite.ip2location.com/file-download Use the "csv" download that has the last columns as latitude and longitude.

 ip2locfile.py uses sqlite.
 Create the table and columns like this: